lwerdna/workbench/log.md

 https://github.com/lwerdna/reference_code/tree/master/hello_world_ubuntu_lkm

 # 2024-03-12
-Project 103: dump binaries and emulate them using unicorn, aiming to get some of the graphical output of stack reads/writes that whitebox crypto defeat papers have
+Project 103: Dump binaries and emulate them using unicorn, aiming to get some of the graphical output of stack reads/writes that whitebox crypto defeat papers have.
+Demonstrate use of unicorn hooks. #Crypto #Emulation #Unicorn

 # 2024-03-08
 add u-boot dissection to: https://github.com/lwerdna/finter